Open

 Canon is promoting initiatives to encourage men to participate in childcare, with the goal of realizing a society where men and women participate equally as parents.

-At Canon Inc. and Group companies in Japan, we organize roundtable talks by, and publish interviews with men who have used childcare leaverelated systems, and we hold seminars to introduce our childcare-related programs to male employees.
-These initiatives have proven effective: the childcare leave participation rate among men at Canon Inc. has risen from 1.9% in 2011 to 33.4% in 2021.
-In addition, based on the Act on the Promotion of Female Participation and Career Advancement in the Workplace, Canon Inc. has put in place an action plan with a goal of increasing the childcare leave participation rate of male employees to more than 50% by the end of 2025.
+At Canon Inc. and Group companies in Japan, we organize roundtable talks by, and publish interviews with men who have used childcare leave-related systems, and we hold seminars to introduce our childcare-related programs to male employees.
+These initiatives have proven effective: the childcare leave participation rate among men at Canon Inc. rose from 1.9% in 2011 to 47.7% in 2022.

 LGBTQ+ Inclusion

 Another provision to promote a barrier-free environment is gender-neutral washrooms.
-We also provide counseling and consultation services for employees who wish to speak with a specialist counselor.
+We also provide counseling and consultation services with a specialist counselor.

 Utilizing the Abilities of Veteran Employees

 In 2000, we partially revised our system for re-employment after retirement and introduced a system of open recruitment internally for re-employment posts.
-Further, we raised the age limit for reemployment to 65 in 2007.
-As of the end of December 2021, there were 1,817 rehired employees in total.
+Further, we raised the age limit for re-employment to 65 in 2007.
+As of the end of December 2022, there were 2,137 rehired employees in total.

 Proactive Support for the Participation of People with Disabilities in Society